mayerrobert/jmurmel/murmel-langref.md

   other use as non-toplevel form will throw a "not-yet-implemented" compiler error.
 - define-ing an already define-d symbol is not supported
 - macroexpand-1 is limited to quoted forms
-- setq'ing predefined primitives is not supported
+- let dynamic, let* dynamic and setq with predefined primitives is not supported

 ## Copyright